Doors for Norm

 Life with twins, dreams, and stories

 Romancing the planet; a love affair with travel.

 From California to Kansas... and sometimes beyond

-capturing my adventures in steno, food, and travel as a new mom
+capturing my adventures in steno, food, travel, and motherhood

 .... my journey to a healthy life, making new memories and so much more